 First, pop a competing website into Semrush.

 Then, search for terms that resource pages use (like “resources”).

-And Ahrefs will show you their links that came from pages that used that term somewhere on the page:
+And Semrush will show you their links that came from pages that used that term somewhere on the page.

 Like this one:

-And because they link to your competitor there’s GREAT chance they’ll link to you too.
+And because they link to your competitor there’s a GREAT chance they’ll link to you too.